paigeruten/pencil-tracer/README.md

 ## Example

 I've included a little binary for testing/showing-off purposes that lets you either instrument a CoffeeScript file and see the JavaScript or AST output, or see the results of an actual trace of a CoffeeScript program.
+The `animate` command gives you a nice flip-animation of the trace.
+It prints out the code, highlighting the part of the code that is currently executing.
+Code that is executing is highlighted in green, functions that are being entered are highlighted in orange, and functions that are being left are highlighted in red.
+Run it like this:

+    $ coffee-tracer animate test/traces/inheritance.coffee

-Here are the three commands in action:
+Here are the other three commands in action:

     $ coffee-tracer trace test/traces/inheritance.coffee
           1:1-6:1